indeedeng/imhotep/docs/aggregating.md

 permalink: /docs/aggregating/
 ---

 Use the optional **group by** filter to group documents and retrieve aggregated stats.
 Separate each filter from another with a comma.
-If you leave this control empty, IQL places all documents into a single group and returns one row.
+If you leave this control empty, the IQL web app places all documents into a single group and returns one row.

 The following filters are available:
 <table>